At Whiskey & Wealth Club we have a singular mission, to give you the opportunity to buy and hold wholesale cask whiskey.

 Purchasing cask whiskey is often compared to investing in wine but the two are very different.
 With wine, the specific year matters.
 Grapes need to have the right amount of sun and rain, at the right times.
 Whereas with whiskey, Father Time usually casts the deciding vote.
 Of course, the quality of the barley, malt and water, plus the distiller’s technique and the wood it matures in play a crucial part in deciding the whiskey’s outcome – but the main indicator in whiskey’s value is its maturity.

 The draw of cask over bottled whiskey is that whiskey continues to age in the cask whereas this process stops once it has been bottled.
-Investing in casks of Scottish whisky or Irish whiskey is an attractive option for many people, with typical returns ranging from 12% to 20% per year
+Purchasing casks of Scottish whisky or Irish whiskey is an attractive option for many people, with typical returns ranging from 12% to 20% per year

 During the ageing process, whiskey is incurring costs in the form of secure storage, insurance fees and also cost of capital which must be outlaid prior to buy the grain, make the whiskey, pay the staffing costs, buy the barrels and pay all the overheads to keep the lights on at the distillery.
 There are two key strategies that distilleries commonly adopt to address upfront costs and remain profitable during the whiskey maturation period.